LabinatorSolutions/boldchess-web-app/README.md

 ![License](https://img.shields.io/badge/License-AGPL_v3-663366)

 The official chess web-based app of the [BoldChess.com](https://boldchess.com/) website.
 It is a responsive web GUI for the Stockfish chess engine with analysis, evaluation, and graphs.
-It also comes with Leela Chess Zero (LCZero) neural network evaluation.

 ---